Introduction to Melrose, MA

 What kinds of drug addictions does Bedrock Recovery Center treat?

 Our staff has experience treating patients who are addicted to a variety of substances.
-Some of the most common drug addictions we treat include cocaine, heroin, alcohol, meth and prescription drugs.
+Some of the most common drug addictions we treat include cocaine or coke, heroin, alcohol, meth, and prescription drugs.

 Why Choose Bedrock?